 Lithuania says Belarus is helping Middle Eastern migrants to cross its borders

-DUBICIAI, Lithuania, June 15 (Reuters) - Lithuania's Prime Minister says she believes Belarus is behind a recent spike of illegal immigration into Lithuania, following a threat by its president that it will no longer prevent migrants from crossing its western border.
+DUBICIAI, Lithuania (Reuters) - Lithuania’s Prime Minister says she believes Belarus is behind a recent spike of illegal immigration into Lithuania, following a threat by its president that it will no longer prevent migrants from crossing its western border.

 Belarus president Alexander Lukashenko made the declaration in parliament on May 26 in response to European Union sanctions, imposed after the country forced a Ryanair plane with a Belarusian dissident on board to land in Minsk, where he was arrested.